arularasan-sundaramurthy/scripts/README.md

 # Cluster Provision Prerequisites Tool Script

-#List Of Tools and Versions installing using the script
+#List Of Tools and Versions install using this script
 Kubectl v1.22.0
 Terraform v1.3.5
 Terragrunt v0.41.0